Edited by: Keri Stooksbury

-The Centurion Lounges by American Express are often said to be a favorite among travelers and these lounges are available in several airports throughout the United States.
+Centurion Lounges by American Express are often said to be a favorite among travelers and these lounges are available in several airports throughout the U.S.

-The Centurion Lounge in Las Vegas is no exception offering you the perfect experience with comfortable seating, a top-shelf far, and a delicious buffet to enjoy while you wait for your flight
+The Centurion Lounge in Las Vegas is no exception offering you the perfect experience with comfortable seating, a top-shelf bar, and a delicious buffet to enjoy while you wait for your flight

-The lounge is uniquely located at McCarran International Airport (LAS), given this airport isn’t a hub for any airline, unlike other Centurion lounges located at LaGuardia, Miami International, or Dallas/Fort Worth International, for example.
+The lounge is uniquely located at Harry Reid International Airport (LAS), given this airport isn’t a hub for any airline, unlike other Centurion Lounges located at LaGuardia, Miami International, or Dallas/Fort Worth International, for example.